Threat modeling exercise

 The back-end team is worried about SQLi, so they decided to go with a NoSQL database.
 With all the talk that has been around NoSQL, they thought of it as future proofing the system.
 Out of the different types NoSQL database, they thought a document store was the most fitting for their data model.

-Authentication & Authentication
+Authentication & Authorization

 The API supports both cookie based authorization and JWT in custom header.
 Cookies are used for authorization of the web UI.
 JWT is for mobile and desktop client.